Lifetime (band): History

 The band was formed in 1990 by singer Ari Katz (ex-Enuf) and guitarist Dan Yemin with its roots in the New York/New Jersey hardcore scene.
 They are known to have met and lived in New Brunswick, New Jersey during this time.
 In contrast to the negative, sometimes violent tone promulgated by their New York hardcore contemporaries, lyricist Katz emphasized more positive, personal themes in their two-minute songs.

 In 1993, Lifetime released their first full-length album, titled Background, that bore only passing resemblance to their later, more melodic work.
 By 1995, the band achieved some form of stability with the addition of Pete Martin (guitar), David Palaitis (bass), and Scott Golley (drums).
 That same year, they released their second album, Hello Bastards on Jade Tree Records.
 Hello Bastards marked a slight shift in direction, incorporating more melodic punk leanings over a driving hardcore tempo.
 Ari Katz's lyrics, though sometimes undecipherable, dealt mainly with more introspective and personal themes such as relationships and youthful disaffection.
 Hello Bastards also includes a cover of "It's Not Funny Anymore" by the seminal 1980s alternative rock band Hüsker Dü, hinting at the band's musical influences.

-We were as much into Elvis Costello and Billy Bragg as we were into Minor Threat and Black Flag.
-We were as into the Psychedelic Furs as we were into Youth of Today.
-I was as much guitar-wise influenced by R.E.M., the Cure, and Alex Lifeson of Rush as I was by Brian Baker of Dag Nasty and Pete Chramiec of Verbal Assault.
-I mean we were just trying to make music that was grounded in everything we loved, and we weren't trying to pretend to be anything.